 In the heart of theaters, shops and restaurants

 In front of Montparnasse Tower.
 TGV and metro station 2 minutes away

-Montparnasse is emblematic of Paris.
-Mixing communication nodes, business and art of living, this particularly mythical place gives access to a complete offer as far as shops, shows, catering, but also Parisian life, are concerned.
-Rue de...
+Montparnasse is an emblematic district of Paris.
+Combining communication, business and art of living, this particularly mythical place gives access to a complete offer of shops, shows, restaurants, but also Parisian life.
+Timhotel Paris...